Reformation Theology Reading Guide

 The Sovereignty of God in Election and All Things

 According to the Scriptures, God chose in Christ those whom He would redeem, before the foundation of the earth.
 (Jn.
 17:9; 2 Tim.
 1-9-10, Eph.
 1:3-14; 2 Thess.
 2:13-14; ) Elaborating on this there is some fine literature out there; A.W.
 Pink's 'The Sovereignty of God’ seems to stand the test of time and may be considered a classic.
+For a contemporary look at the doctrine of election we highly recommend Chosen For Life: The Case for Divine Election by Sam Storms which is really a helpful book on the topic.
 'Still Sovereign: Contemporary Perspectives on Election, Foreknowledge, and Grace' brings together many of today’s best Reformed scholars and continues to affirm that salvation of the Lord alone.
 Many essays on various topics related to grace.
 Another excellent treatment is Gordon Clark’s ‘Predestination’ and the 'The Reign of Grace' by Abraham Booth (a Classic).
 Loraine Boettner’s 'Reformed Doctrine of Predestination' has been extremely helpful to many.
-Furthermore, I want to recommend one of today's clearest thinkers with regard to compatibilism I cannot more strongly recommend that you give John Frame's 'The Doctrine of God' a permanent place on your bookshelf.
+Furthermore, I want to recommend one of today's clearest thinkers with regard to God's sovereignty and compatibilism: John Frame's 'The Doctrine of God'.
 The book is irenic toward its opponents but it utterly lays bare and demolishes arguments for libertarian free will theism.
-For a shorter treatment of the subject, which has some of the same arguments is his book, 'No Other God: A Response to Open Theism'.
-Hitting on similar themes is Bruce Ware's God's Greater Glory.

 The Covenant

 The covenant is the theological framework of the unfolding redemptive work of God which best accounts for the biblical teachings on God's role and man's in salvation, divine sovereignty and human responsibility, the relationship between law and grace, and the unity of Scripture.
 One of the classic Christian books in history is called 'Economy of the Covenants Between God and Man' by Herman Witsius first published from Utrecht in 1677.
-For an easier, modern introduction make sure you get God of Promise:
+The best introductory book on the topic is Covenant Theology: The Key of Theology in Reformed Thought and Tradition by Peter Golding.
+For a deeper understanding of this critical topic we also highly encourage you to buy God of Promise: Introducing Covenant Theology by Michael Horton - a extremely helpful book.

 Justification

 This has once again become a controversial topic.
 It is central to our faith so we need to be intimately familiar with it and our union with Christ.
-Perhaps the best writings on the subject are the Doctrine Of Justification by James Buchanan, Justification by Francis Turretin & The Everlasting Righteousness by Horatius Bonar.
-For a small book to familiarize yourself with the recent controversies on the New Perspectives, I recommend: Getting the Gospel Right: Assessing the Reformation and New Perspectives on Paul by Cornelis P. Venema.
+Perhaps the best writing on the subject is Everlasting Righteousness by Horatius Bonar.
+We are also very excited about a little relatively unknown book called Justification and Regeneration by Charles Leiter.
+For a very thorough investigation of the topic we believe Justification: Understanding the Classic Reformed Doctrine by J.V.
+Fesco covers the most ground.

 Godly Life and Sanctification

 Too many traditions go wrong in the area of growing in grace.
-To counter this we would like to recommend a Gospel-centered, Christ exalting book ... perhaps one of the best on understanding sanctification ever, The Gospel Mystery of Sanctification: Growing in Holiness by Living in Union with Christ by Walter Marshall.
+To counter this we would like to recommend a tremendously helpful Gospel-centered, Christ exalting book ... perhaps one of the best books on sanctification ever published, The Gospel Mystery of Sanctification: Growing in Holiness by Living in Union with Christ by Walter Marshall.
 In this same vein take the time to read CJ Mahaney's The Cross-Centered Life.
 And of course, the all time classic, The Mortification of Sin by John Owen.